KrisRJack/KrisRJack/README.md

       <td>May 2018</td>
       <td>May 2021</td>
       <td>• Led the development, design, and launch of a marketplace app that transformed a simple idea into lifelong lessons <br>
-          • Used VIPER architectural patterns for scalability and worked with top tools such as Stripe, Heroku, MongoDB, and Google Cloud for an amazing experience</td>
+          • Used MVC and MVVM architectural patterns for scalability and worked with top tools such as Stripe, Heroku, MongoDB, and Google Cloud for an amazing experience</td>
     </tr>
     <tr>
 	    <td><b>Machine Learning Intern</b></td>